dskemp/courtdata/content/cases/ot2014/14-86/index.md

 - "Ian H. Gershengorn"
 - "Shay Dvoretzky"
 roles:
-- "Deputy Solicitor General, Department of Justice, on behalf of the Petitioner"
+- "Deputy Solicitor General, on behalf of the Petitioner"
 - "on behalf of the Respondent"
 tags:
 - "Title VII"